Gwlanbzh/Virtual-File-System/FS-structure.md

 ## 2. The allocation table.

 In order to allow for a variable size of disk, the allocation table must be of a variable size, proportionnal to the disk's size.
-In order to know how large is this table, the first byte of the first block of the allocation table is used to store this size.
-Since it is 1 byte, its greatest value can be 65535, so the allocation table can be 65535 blocks large at the most.
+In order to know how large is this table, the first byte of the two first blocks of the allocation table are used to store this size.
+Since it is 2 byte, their greatest value can be 65535, so the allocation table can be 65535 blocks large at the most.
 So, since 1 block can store the allocation information for 4096 block, the FS can be 4096 × 65535 = 268431360 blocks large at the most.
 We can deduce that the maximal size of a disk is 65535 + 268431360 = **268496895** blocks large, so **137470410240** bytes large.
 It is quite fair.

 For each block, we must know if it is allocated or not; there is a table that records this information.
 The table's n-th bit records the information for the n-th block the second section (root directory and others).
 If the block is free, the the bit is set to `1`; else, it is set to `0`.